Surviving and thriving in the first 90 days - the poka-yoke of hiring leaders

 2. You have to figure out by yourself how the job works

-Point 1 seems to be a bit of a no-brainer since you would not be there if your boss did not select you.
-Still, there can be situations, where the new boss is not the one selecting you or is forced to select you.
-Unless you have a clear commitment from the boss’ superiors, that this is a temporary situation (meaning, the boss will be gone soon), turn around and run as far as possible from this opportunity.
-The same applies if you and your boss do not get along at all.
-Do not fight it (unless you are bullied - then involve HR): either resign or transfer to a new department.
+Point 1 seems to be a bit of a no-brainer since you would not be there if your boss had not selected you.
+Still, there can be situations where the new boss is not the one picking you or is forced to choose you.
+Unless you have a clear commitment from the boss’ superiors that this is a temporary situation (meaning, the boss will be gone soon), turn around and run as far as possible for the hills.
+The same applies if you and your boss do not get along.
+Do not fight it (unless you are bullied - involve HR): either resign or transfer to a new department.

 Point 2 is the reason for this blog post: it does not have to be like this.
-You might say: You get hired to make a difference and they hired you to be that difference.
+You might say: You get hired to make a difference, and they hired you to be that difference.
 And you are right.
-But why does it have to be depending only on the individual, rather than a process that helps you to pivot?
+But why does it have to depend only on the individual rather than a process that helps you pivot?

 Let’s look at it from a company perspective first.
 We use the example of hiring a new Chief Procurement Officer (CPO).
-I know from many of my peers in sales, marketing, manufacturing, HR, and service, that the description of the status quo and the remedies we proposed are very comparable.
-Interestingly enough, Finance is here often different from the rest: it has its own hiring, onboarding, and continuous learning process.
+I know from many of my peers in sales, marketing, manufacturing, HR, and service that the description of the status quo and the remedies we proposed are comparable.
+Interestingly, Finance is often different from the rest: it has its own hiring, onboarding, and continuous learning process.

 The job

-In other words, if times get tough, you can reduce external costs, or let people go.
-And in good or normal times, low material costs give you higher margins, which means higher stock prices, better interest rates at banks etc. etc.
+In other words, you can reduce external costs or let people go if times get tough.
+In good or normal times, low material costs give you higher margins, which means higher stock prices, better bank interest rates, etc.

 These people in CPO jobs are a bit of a Jack/Jacqueline-of-all-trades in the corporate setting:

-• They need a service mindset, to provide their internal colleagues what they need, with less hassle, more cost-effective, safer, and in line with regulatory requirements, while ensuring that the suppliers are excellent, wherever they are located.
-If you wonder, why you do not have this in your company…well this is my point: have the right leaders pivot…
+• They need a service mindset to provide their internal colleagues with what they need, with less hassle, more cost-effectiveness, safety, and compliance with regulatory requirements while ensuring that the suppliers are excellent wherever they are located.
+If you wonder why your company doesn’t work like this…well, this is my point: have the right leaders pivot…

-• They need to be empathic leaders, both for their employees, as well as for the suppliers: each and everyone should know that the company roots for them - displayed by the CPO and his complete organisation.
+• They need to be empathic leaders, both for their employees and the suppliers: everyone should know that the company roots for them - displayed by the CPO and his complete organisation.
 Demanding, but fair!

-If a new CPO comes on board, s(he) will have to understand quickly the company, all its decision makers (like finance, and procurement interfacing with the whole company), the own shop (both those report to the procurement organization, and all the shadow buyer in the rest of the organization), and finally, let’s not forget: the suppliers.
+If a new CPO comes on board, s(he) will have to understand quickly the company, all its decision makers (similar to finance, procurement interfacing with the whole company), the own shop (both those report to the procurement organization, and all the shadow buyer in the rest of the organization), and finally, let’s not forget: the suppliers.

-And while this avalanche of people and entities should be engaged, the CPOs have to already drive better performance in the particular year they are hired.
+While this avalanche of people and entities should be engaged, the CPOs have to drive better performance in the year they are hired.

 The external hires fallacy

-Without any big internal guidance and support (rule 2), coming from the outside, most new CPOs stick to their guns and apply the tools that worked before, whether or not this is the right solution.
-No time is ‚wasted’ matching the new situation with the right strategy, and no one to tell them...
+Without any big internal guidance and support (rule 2) from the outside, most new CPOs stick to their guns and apply the tools that worked before, whether or not this is the right solution.
+No time is wasted matching the new situation with the right strategy, and no one to tell them...you know, the hammer, tool box, and nail thing.

 The internal has an advantage, but…

-People promoted internally are a bit better off: they know the current set-up internally and many suppliers and corporate leaders already.
-Now they need to quickly understand the wider responsibilities, find blind spots of the current set-up, and establish themselves as leaders with their former peers.
+People promoted internally are better off: They already know the current setup, suppliers and corporate leaders.
+Now, they need to quickly understand the wider responsibilities, find the current setup's blind spots, and establish themselves as leaders with their former peers.

 Mission Impossible